Calvary Community Church

 To whom God willed to make known what is the riches of the glory of this mystery among the Gentiles, which is Christ in you, the hope of glory.

 As I said, up until this point in the book of Colossians, it’s been the saints in Christ, but now we see the counterpart that Christ is also in them, in us, as we become real believers.
-Here is the message, that it’s Christ in you, which is the hope of glory.
+Here is the message: Christ in you, which is the hope of glory.

 This indwelling of the exalted Christ in the individual believer is our assurance of coming glory, where he says in the passage, Christ in you, the hope of glory.
-Then, of course, this indwelling Holy Spirit is a deposit by God guaranteeing our future inheritance.
-That is a great wealth that we have been given by the Lord, through the Apostle Paul.
+Then this indwelling Holy Spirit is a deposit by God guaranteeing our future inheritance.
+That is a great wealth that we have been given by the Lord through the Apostle Paul.
 We are to continue that on.

 But where does our authority come from for what we are to believe and how we are to behave?
 See, now that you are in Christ, and Christ is in you, what should we be looking for?
 We should be looking for what we believe and how we actually behave.